Tax Strategies for Individuals

 Current Tax Strategies for Individuals

 But…your employment situation could have changed dramatically this year.
 Maybe you lost a job or needed to collect unemployment for a little while.
-Perhaps, your hours were reduced and as a silver lining, you now find yourself in a lower tax bracket.
+Perhaps your hours were reduced and, as a silver lining, you now find yourself in a lower tax bracket.
 Or, maybe you even picked up some freelance or gig work to help you stay afloat.

-All of these are things that you should consider in your 2020 tax strategy.
+All of these are things that you should consider in your tax strategy.

-Are you planning to file your 2020 taxes as single?
+Are you planning to file your taxes as single?
 If so, then the following are some tax strategies for individuals that you should know about.

-Tax Brackets for 2020
+Tax Brackets

 Depending on your tax bracket, you pay a flat rate PLUS a percentage of the money you make above the lowest amount of your tax bracket.
 The more taxable income you make, the more you pay back to the government.

 Why is understanding tax brackets so important?
 Once your taxable income reaches a higher tax bracket, you will be paying significantly more in taxes.
-For example, if you were making $40,000 a year of taxable income and recently got a raise or took on some freelance work, you may have to pay more than $4,000 in additional taxes.

 And, that number jumps dramatically as you enter each new tax bracket.